 Enda Bowe's work is concerned with storytelling and the search for light and beauty in the ordinary.
 He presents his work through exhibition and the publication of photographic monographs.

-Influences in his work include writer John McGahern, poet John Glenday, and directors Lynne Ramsey, Ken Loach and Lenny Abrahamson.
+Influences in his work include writers John McGahern and Carson McCullers, poet John Glenday, and directors Lynne Ramsey, Ken Loach, Eve Arnold and Lenny Abrahamson.

-To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Fotomuseum, Winterthur, and The Visual Centre Of Contemporary Art, Ireland.
+To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, Red Hook Gallery, New York, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Fotomuseum, Winterthur, The Gallery of Photography, Dublin and The Visual Centre Of Contemporary Art, Ireland.

-His recent collection of work ‘At Mirrored River’ received the international Solas Photography Award 2015 and has been nominated for the Prix Pictet Award 2016 and the Deutsche Borse Foundation Photography Prize 2016.
+His collection of work ‘At Mirrored River’ received the international Solas Photography Award 2015 and was nominated for the Prix Pictet Award 2016 and the Deutsche Borse Foundation Photography Prize 2016.